Washboard (musical instrument): Notable players

+In 1941, Spike Jones, known for playing the drums during the 1930s, started to perform with his washboard which would be his icon for his City Slickers that formed that same year.

 In British Columbia, Canada, Tony McBride, known as "Mad Fingers McBride", performs with a group called The Genuine Jug Band.
 Tony is referred to as "The Canadian Washboard King".
 His percussion set-up was created by Douglas Fraser, of the same band.
 The washboard set-up was seen in Modern Drummer magazine, August 2014 edition.
 Also from Canada, Washboard Hank toured with Fred Eaglesmith.

 Musician Steve Katz famously played washboard with the Even Dozen Jug Band.
-His playing can be heard on the group's legendary self-titled Elektra recording from 1964.
+His playing can be heard on the group's self-titled Elektra recording from 1964.
 Katz reprised his washboard playing on Played a Little Fiddle, a 2007 recording featuring Steve Katz, Stefan Grossman and Danny Kalb.
 Katz's washboard approach is notable as he plays the instrument horizontally.
 Additionally, Katz uses fingerpicks instead of thimbles.

 In Belgium, Luc Brughmans uses it in te "La planche à jazz" plays horizontally, with attachment to à snare harness.

 In their earliest incarnations as The Quarrymen, The Beatles were a skiffle band, featuring Pete Shotton on washboard.

 During their early years, Mungo Jerry frequently featured washboard on stage and on record, played by Joe Rush.

+Tim "Thumper" Hogan, plays the washboard on three Grammy-nominated albums with The Muddy Basin Ramblers, based out of Taipei, Taiwan.

 Jim "Dandy" Mangrum, lead singer of Southern rock band Black Oak Arkansas, is well known for incorporating the washboard into many of the band's songs, notably "When Electricity Came to Arkansas".

 Self-taught Elizabeth Bougerol has made the washboard a key element of The Hot Sardines jazz band.

 Cody Dickinson, a member of hill country blues bands the North Mississippi Allstars and Country Hill Revue plays an electrified washboard on a self-written track, "Psychedelic Sex Machine".
 The song is almost entirely centered around the sound of the washboard, captured by a small clip-on microphone.
 The sound is then sent through a wah-wah and other effects pedals to create a fresher, more innovative and up-to-date sound for the washboard.
-A frottoir is played with a stroking instrument (usually with spoon handles or a pair of bottle-openers) in each hand.
-In a 4-beat measure, the frottoir will be stroked 8 to 16 times.
-It plays more like a Latin percussion instrument, rather than as a drum.
-The rhythms used are often similar to those played on Guiro.

 Robin Rapuzzi is the washboard player for New Orleans old-time jazz band Tuba Skinny.

-English actor Deryck Guyler was well known for his washboard-playing skills.
+The English actor Deryck Guyler was well known for his washboard-playing skills.

 At least one player has twice appeared at Carnegie Hall.

+Chris "Necro" Wilkinson played washboard for the punk rock and rhythm & blues group The Kings of Nuthin' and Meagan Michelle plays it for folk punk group Days N' Daze.